New UK leader vows to tackle energy crisis, ailing economy

 But he was forced out of office by a series of scandals that culminated in the resignation of dozens of Cabinet secretaries and lower-level officials in early July.

-Always colorful, Johnson grumbled about his early departure, saying he was forced to step down because “they changed the rules halfway through."
+Always colorful, Johnson said he was "like one of those booster rockets that has fulfilled its function.”

-“I am like one of those booster rockets that has fulfilled its function,” he said.
-“I will now be gently re-entering the atmosphere and splashing down invisibly in some remote and obscure corner of the Pacific.’’
+“I will now be gently re-entering the atmosphere and splashing down invisibly in some remote and obscure corner of the Pacific," he said.

 Many people in Britain are still learning about their new leader, a one-time accountant who entered Parliament in 2010.